lsst-dm/dmtn-208/index.rst

    This is expected to be a single (short) file that performs any necessary setup for the pipeline task.

 For the initial implementation, we will create a new virtualenv in a Kubernetes ``emptyDir`` temporary file system on container startup, using the stack Python, and ``pip install dramatiq[redis]`` in that virtualenv.
-The code for the cutout actor (and the stubs for the other actors it may call) will be stored in a Kubernetes ``ConfigMap`` and mounted into the container.
+The code for the cutout actor (and the stubs for the other actors it may call) will be retrieved from GitHub and stored in the container.
 The worker will then be started by running ``dramatiq`` within that virtualenv, on the mounted cutout code, with the stack activated.

 This completely avoids building new containers based on the stack container, at the cost of somewhat slow startup and extra traffic to PyPI on each container restart.